sourcecred/docs/docs/beta/our-platforms.md

 ## [Discourse](https://discourse.sourcecred.io/)

-The Discourse forums are where we expand on ideas brought up in calls or on the Discord chats, etc. Write full posts (aka “topics”) on the forums to provide more permanence and opportunity for feedback.
+The Discourse forums are where we expand on ideas brought up in calls, on the Discord chats, etc. Write full posts (aka “topics”) on the forums to provide more permanence and opportunity for feedback.
 Eventually, those ideas may become polished into features and/or documentation.